danthegolfer25/ParklineSolutionsSite/index.md

 ### Welcome!

-Parkline Solutions is a data consultancy with proven ability to deliver short or long-term projects in the data engineering, data warehousing, and business intelligence space.
+Parkline Solutions is a technical consultancy firm with proven ability to deliver short or long-term projects in the data engineering, data warehousing, and business intelligence space.

-We strive to partner with clients to deliver top-notch, scalable data solutions to provide immediate and lasting value.
+We strive to partner with clients to deliver top-notch, scalable solutions to provide immediate and lasting value and we excel in understanding business problems and developing technical solutions address them.

 We specialize in the following data solutions:
  - Data strategy advisory & technology selection/recommendation